Website Tampa-Hillsborough County Public Library

 - Possess the necessary job related license(s) or certification(s) that may include possession of a Florida Driver License (Class E) or an applicable Commercial Driver License (CDL)

 Employees in this classification that acquire the competencies and minimum qualifications for the next tier will be able to apply for promotional opportunities through a competitive selection process.
 Employees will not automatically be upgraded to the next tier.
 Reclassifying a position is based on business need and financial impact and is not based solely on the job competencies or qualifications of the incumbent.

 Minimum Qualifications Required

-- Bachelor’s degree from an accredited college or university; AND
+Graduation from an accredited four year degree granting college or university; AND

-- An equivalent combination of education, (not less than a high school Diploma/GED), training and experience that would reasonably be expected to provide the job-related competencies noted above; AND
+OR An equivalent combination of education (not less than a high school diploma/GED), training and experience that would reasonably be expected to provide the job-related competencies noted above.